ericpaatey/auto-secrets_scanner-with-slack-alerting/README.md

 # Python-based Automated Secrets Scanner with Slack Alerting

 A lightweight Python tool to detect hardcoded secrets in code repositories.
-The tool further flags risky patterns and sends real-time Slack alerts for remediation.
+The tool further flags risky patterns and sends real-time Slack alerts for real-time visibility.

 The tool scans for: